DipeshNiraula/RRAM-COMSOL-Model/README.md

 Executing them will reproduce RRAM device operation including SET and RESET process.

 The three main files, named Complete_I_V, generates average device characteristics, ramp-date dependency, and cycle-to-cycle variation.
-Please read the Catalog for a detailed description including how to execute found under Section 3.
+Please read the Catalog for a detailed description including how to execute, found under Section 3.
 Implementation.

 Note: One needs LiveLink to MATLAB to run these files.
 LiveLink to Matlab is a COMSOL add-on product that enables MATLAB to access COMSOL Solver.